 - Events and other traditional forms of engagement.

-Of course, there are a whole host of other tactics that will benefit your marketing strategy, but we’ve identified these as some of the most crucial and integral when you’re looking at marketing a school to the general population.
-We’ll touch on some of these aspects throughout this comprehensive Guide to Inbound Marketing.
+Of course, there are a whole host of other tactics that will benefit your inbound marketing strategy, but we’ve identified these as the most useful when marketing your school to the general population.
+We’ll touch on these tactics throughout this comprehensive guide.

-Everything is resolutely online these days, making digital marketing imperative to your overall strategy.
-We’ve seen just how beneficial things like social media presence, personal blogs and EDMs are for generating quality leads that eventually become valued students.
+Everything is resolutely online these days, meaning digital tactics are imperative to your overall marketing strategy.
+At Digistorm, we’ve seen firsthand the benefits of having a social media presence, writing personal blogs and sending EDMs when you are generating quality leads.

 The digital age has created a lot of benefits for marketers, the first being that it makes content success (or failure) measurable.
-Tools like Google Analytics and HubSpot, as well as the tools available on your favourite social networks, ensure everything is quantifiable.
-Digitisation also means that we have greater connectivity, bridging the gaps between staff, students and parents.
-This gives everyone a voice in the enrolment and subsequent education processes, allowing for better acquisition and application of feedback.
+Tools like Google Analytics and HubSpot, as well as the analytics available on your favourite social networks, ensure everything is quantifiable.
+Digitising your marketing also works to increase your school's connectivity, bridging the gaps between staff, students and parents.

 Identify your goals and objectives

-Now that you know you need a marketing strategy, it’s time to get cracking on creating one.
-Don’t be scared – developing your ideal marketing plan really just consists of a few simple steps.
-The first one is to identify the goals and objectives you’re looking to meet through your marketing strategy.
-Maybe it’s something concrete like increasing your enrolment applications by 10% year-on-year, or a little more broad such as raising general awareness of your school in preparation for later enrolments.
-Encouraging form completion, strengthening your email database, engaging with alumni more effectively -- these are all examples of other goals you could set and attempt to address with your inbound marketing strategy.
+First, identify the goals and objectives you’re looking to meet through your marketing strategy.
+Maybe it’s something concrete like increasing your enrollment applications by 10% year-on-year, or a little more broad such as raising general awareness of your school brand in preparation for later enrollments.
+Other great examples of inbound marketing strategies include: encouraging form completion, strengthening your email database, or engaging with alumni more effectively.

-It may also be beneficial for you to develop some personas for the kind of families and parents you expect you’ll attract.
-Although this isn’t integral to school marketing, as you’re less likely to have much variation than in a sales-based business, it can be a beneficial exercise to get to know your market.
-These are called buyer personas.
-Creating your buyer personas is as simple as coming up with a fictitious family and identifying their wants and needs.
-For instance, you may have a profile of a family looking to transition from public to private school.
-What are the things they’re looking for that your school can offer them?
-Thinking about who your prospective families are will only help you to better create actions to transition them from prospects to leads, and leads to enrolled students.
+When developing your strategy, it may also be beneficial for you to determine the different kinds of families and parents you expect you’ll attract.
+Although this isn’t integral to school marketing, it can be a beneficial exercise to get to know your market.
+These audience subsets are called marketing personas.
+Creating a persona is as simple as coming up with a fictitious family and identifying their demographics, interests, wants and needs.
+You can draw on demographics information from your customer relationship manager, website and more to help you inform your personas.
+Thinking about who your prospective families are will only help you to better create actions to transition them from prospects to leads, and from leads to enrolled students.

-Awareness.
-The buyer’s journey starts with the awareness step, wherein your customers (the parents or guardians) discover that they have a problem.
-This problem is usually one of two: they’re not sure where to send their child to school, or they’re already at a school and feel as if it isn’t the right fit.
-Your job is to guide them through this tough time by identifying their key concerns when it comes to their child’s education -- anything from making friends to class sizes, school fees to religion and spirituality.
+The buyer’s journey starts with the awareness step, wherein your customers (the parents or guardians) discover that they need to enroll their child in school (or move them into a new school).
+Your job is to guide them through this time by identifying their key concerns when it comes to their child’s education — this could be anything from making friends to class sizes, school fees to religion and spirituality.

-One key way to identify parents’ needs is to survey them.
-Poll your existing parents via email, or set up a survey form on a landing page for prospective families to fill in (with an email field, of course!).
-You can also do this the old school way via in-person testimony from families throughout the enrolment process.
-Use your resources -- even teachers and alumni will be able to help you build up a solid bank of concerns that you then can address using content.
+One key way to identify parents’ needs is to ask them during the enrollment process.
+You can set up a short questionnaire through email, or include a field in your school's expression of interest form for prospective families to fill in.
+You can also ask families in-person over the phone, during your school tour or in the interview stage.
+Use your resources — even teachers and alumni will be able to help you build up a solid bank of concerns that you then can address in your inbound strategy.

-Once you have a general idea of the problems your school can address, tell prospective families how you plan on doing this through various kinds of media -- blogs and video content are great places to start.
-By addressing their pain points and helping them feel understood, you’re more likely to guide them into the consideration stage.
-Note that the awareness stage is very much about guiding, so it’s not essential to explicitly refer to your school as the solution to their problems -- rather, you’re looking to acknowledge their concerns through thoughtful, friendly content.
+Once you have a general idea of the problems that your school can address, tell prospective families how you plan on doing this through various kinds of media.
+Blogs and video content are great places to start.
+By addressing their pain points and helping them feel understood, you’re more likely to lead them into the consideration stage.
+Note: the awareness stage is very much about guiding, so it’s not essential to explicitly refer to your school as the solution to their problems.
+Instead, acknowledge their concerns by creating thoughtful content.
 Of course, your school can still be featured, but think of this as a soft open rather than a hard sell.

-Decision.
 The decision stage is where your prospective parents are close to making that all-important final choice of where they’ll send their child(ren) to school.
-This is your opportunity to truly hammer home those USPs and help them realise that your school is an undeniably perfect fit.
+This is your opportunity to truly hammer home those USPs and help them realize that your school is an undeniably perfect fit.
 They’ve taken the tour, read through all the materials and are simply weighing up their options.
-There are a few ways to ensure you convert these leads into enrollees, but they all come down to devoting time and attention to them, ultimately showing that your school is worth putting their trust in.
+There are a few ways to ensure you convert these leads into enrollments, but they all come down to devoting your time and attention to showing that your school is worth putting their trust in.

-Ways to add value to this stage include using photos, videos and testimonies to really show what a happy, adjusted student from your school looks like.
+Utilizing social proof is one way to add value to this stage.
+Include using photos, videos and testimonies to really show parents (rather than tell them) what a happy, adjusted student from your school looks like.
 Create galleries from recent events, or invest in a marketing video to show off current students and their achievements.
 Focusing on alumni can be positive, too – especially when enrolling at the high school stage, where post-school opportunities have a lot of weight.
-If you have the time and resources, communicate with them via email to understand what’s in the way of them resolutely choosing you.
+If you have the time and resources, communicate with alumni via email to understand what’s in the way of them resolutely choosing you.
 Whatever it is you opt to do, focus on the benefits parents will reap from sending their child(ren) to your school and highlight them as best you can.